mapbender/mapbender-documentation/en/functions/share/share.rst

             persistentView: true      # <== this is new
             template:  Mapbender\CoreBundle\Template\Fullscreen

-This change introduces a new column in the *mb_core_application* table and as such requires a run of *app/console doctrine:schema:update --force*.
+This change introduces a new column in the *mb_core_application* table and therefore requires *app/console doctrine:schema:update --force* to be run.

 Currently not persisted and not restored are: